 The toxic effects of nerve agents may be immediate or delayed for many hours depending on agent and route of exposure.
 Complete decontamination and immediate pharmaceutical intervention for severely exposed patients are the best countermeasures to reduce mortality.
-Long-term care in a hospital with significant additional pharmaceutical & supportive care is often required in significant exposures.
+Long-term in a hospital with significant additional pharmaceutical and supportive care is often required in significant exposures.

 What this means for Minnesota

 - Minnesota has selected and staged its CHEMPACK containers based on the amount and variety assets allocated, hazard vulnerability analysis, public health regional planning and placement sites meeting the strict criteria for the Program.
-Each container can treat an estimated 454 to 1,000 victims depending of the type of CHEMPACK container and the severity of the exposures.